mwilli31/predix-machine-drivers-edison/Install/DriverWriterREADME.md

 # How to Use

-The Driver Writer takes in a json file as input and then writes a python driver that publishes grove sensor data to local host port 35690
+The Driver Writer takes in a json file as input and then writes a driver (DriverWriterPython produces python drivers and DriverWriterNode produces node drivers) that publishes grove sensor data to local host port 35690

 ex:
+	python DriverWriterPython.py intel.edison.grove.flower.python/DriverRegistryFlowPot.json

+	This will output a file flower_pot.py

-	python DriverWriter.py intel.edison.grove.flower/DriverRegistryFlowPot.json
+	python DriverWriterNode.py intel.edison.grove.flower.node/DriverRegistryFlowPot.json

-This will output a file flowpot_sensor_pub.py
+	This will output a file flower_pot.js

 # Info